Amir-Rastkhadiv/fun-gym/README.md

 - In creating the Fun Gym website under construction page, the developer adapted the [Balsamic](https://balsamiq.com) free media icon and mixed it with heart and victory icons for the logo.

+- Scientists and celebrities have been quoted in the document whenever the author felt it was appropriate and inspiring, namely,  Albert Einstein, Isaac Newton, L.L.
+Cool J. There is a link to the author's Wiki when this sentence appears.

 - ["Am I Responsive"](http://ami.responsivedesign.is/) website was used to make the initial mock-ups shown in Figure-1.

 - I took Figure-2 from [Ozchen's website](https://ozchen.com/5-planes-content-strategy/) and modified it for the UX design section.